Are you traveling for the holidays or taking a vacay this winter?

 Consider a Cruise – If you tend to be the indecisive type, consider a cruise that allows you to hit several different destinations.
 For example, Royal Caribbean is re-introducing service from the Port of New Orleans (after a four year hiatus) and you can get a seven night cruise to the Western Caribbean can be as low as $600 per person for an ocean view cabin.
 It’s even cheaper if you go with an interior cabin!

-Get a Twitter Account! - Social media-savvy moms know to look for last-minute vacation deals via Twitter - and follow their favorite airlines to get flight updates.
-During the big storms of 2011, people who used Twitter actually reached airline customer service more quickly than travelers who used the phone.
+Get a Twitter Account! – Social media-savvy moms know to look for last-minute vacation deals via Twitter – and follow their favorite airlines to get flight updates.
+During the big storms last year, people who used Twitter actually reached airline customer service more quickly than travelers who used the phone.

 Get a Flexible Travel Rewards Credit Card – Blackout dates can make it difficult to use frequent flyer rewards during the winter season.
 Some offer online booking tools that let you book flights on any airline – with no travel restrictions, blackout dates or foreign transaction fees.

-Know When It’s Cheapest to Fly - Flying out on Thursday or Friday and back on Sunday is the most expensive time to travel.
+Know When It’s Cheapest to Fly – Flying out on Thursday or Friday and back on Sunday is the most expensive time to travel.
 Save money by flying on Tuesday, Wednesday and Saturday.
-It's also a travel industry secret that there are a few “dead weeks” each year when you can find the best deals because almost no one is traveling.
-For example, one of those weeks just happened - right after New Year’s (January 4 to the 11).
+It’s also a travel industry secret that there are a few “dead weeks” each year when you can find the best deals because almost no one is traveling.
+For example, one of those weeks is happening now – right after New Year’s (January 4 to the 10).

 Surviving the Airport